 - 3-credit Mediation Theory and Practice class during fall/spring; or

 - Mediation Practice

 *Please note that you may not take both mediation classes since they are nearly identical.
-The major differences are that Mediation Practice meets over five intensive days, is 2 credits rather than 3, and is pass/fail.
+The major differences are that Mediation Practice meets over five intensive days and is pass/fail.